moeryomenko/flow/README.md

 ## 🎯 About

 **Flow** is a header-only C++23 library that implements the sender/receiver model for structured asynchronous programming.
-It provides a type-safe, composable, and zero-overhead abstraction for managing asynchronous operations, based on the upcoming C++ standard proposal P2300.
+It provides a type-safe, composable, and zero-overhead abstraction for managing asynchronous operations, based on the upcoming C++ standard proposal P2300, with additional support for async scopes (P3149) and structured concurrency (P3296).

 ### What is Flow?